'What You Did Changed Me': Ferguson Protesters Found Friendship Amid Unrest

 Five years ago, Ferguson, Mo., erupted.

-Ferguson police officers killed Michael Brown, an unarmed African American man, in what the U.S. Department of Justice would later rule as self-defense.
+A Ferguson police officer killed Michael Brown, an unarmed African American man, in what the U.S. Department of Justice would later rule as self-defense.

 After Brown was killed on Aug.
 9, 2014, protesters took to Ferguson's streets, chanting, "Hands up, don't shoot!"